omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- can create leaderboard on each movement page as well
 - change strengthresultform to take setsxrepsxweightxunits and a comment instead of just result text
   - this will help with tracking progress later.
 - change result model for strength instances to allow sets, reps, weight, units and a comment